cloudradar/frontman/README.md

 ## Frontman - at a glance
-Frontman is a general purpose monitoring proxy which performs checks on foreign hosts.
+Frontman is a general-purpose monitoring proxy that performs checks on foreign hosts.
 The main goal is to check services and performs other checks, where no logon-rights are needed for.
+It's expected to be used in any kind of monitoring solutions, where agent-less checks must be executed over the network.
+Frontman is a robust check executor that can work in the background of any monitoring solution.
+It enables developers to build custom solutions.
+Frontman can be controlled by local Json files or via Json-based HTTP APIs.

 ## Credits
 <table border="0">